-In 2010, the WVHDF committed \$800,000 in HOME CHDO Operating Assistance Grants to 16 HOME CHDOs.
+In 2011, the WVHDF committed \$400,000 in HOME CHDO Operating Assistance Grants to 18 HOME CHDOs.
+The reduction in funds available through the HOME Program reduced the average award from \$50,000 in 2010 to \$22,222 in 2011.
 The principal purpose of the Operating Assistance Grants was to finance the eligible operating costs incurred by HOME CHDOs that are involved with the preparation of either a single-family homeownership housing proposal or rental housing proposal that will be submitted for consideration and financing by the WVHDF.
 The operating expense grant funds are limited by the HOME Program regulations to costs such as salaries, fringe benefits, insurance, rent, staff travel, staff training, materials and supplies and office equipment.
-The operating expense grants have enabled the CHDOs to offset a portion of their operating costs and increase their capacity to develop both housing programs and projects that will increase the supply of affordable rental housing units in rural areas of the State.
+The operating costs and increase their capacity to develop both housing programs and projects that will increase the supply of affordable rental housing units in rural areas of the State.